 Constance Hood has collected journals and notes her entire life.
 These interests and her passion for storytelling first emerged in her years as a student at Occidental College.
 Her day job has been educating students from “Which way do you hold the book?” through Advanced Placement Writing skills.
-The proudest achievement was a student produced book called SECRET LOCKER, an anthology of original stories written by more than fifty creative ninth graders.
-For nearly a decade she wrote instructional materials for Center Theatre Group in Los Angeles, and performed for the Los Angeles Philharmonic youth programs as a workshop artist.
+For nearly a decade she wrote instructional materials for Center Theatre Group in Los Angeles, and performed for the Los Angeles Philharmonic youth programs as a storytelling workshop artist.
 She also contributed to textbooks and instructional materials in the arts and in language acquisition.

 “What is this for?”

 “You write in it.
 You can tell it things you can’t tell anyone else.
 If a secret is inside you, this is the place to keep it safe.
 Only you can share it.”

 “Sometimes there are things we want to remember.
 Small kindnesses, sorrows, secrets, that sort of thing.”

 So, on New Years night I began writing.
 Little did I know that year would bring profound changes.
 The white journal became a friend, a confidante, and eventually a record of what my life evolved into.